 - advantage (n.)

-- early 14c., avantage, "position of being in advance of another," from Old French avantage "advantage, profit, superiority," from avant "before," probably via an unrecorded Late Latin *abantaticum, from Latin abante (see advance).
+- early 14c., avantage, "position of being in advance of another," from Old French avantage "advantage, profit; superiority" (12c.), from avant "before," probably via an unrecorded Late or Medieval Latin *abantaticum, from Latin abante "from before," composed of ab- "from" (see ab-) + ante "before, in front of, against" (see ante).
+Compare advance (v.).

-The -d- is a 16c. intrusion on the analogy of Latin ad- words.
-Meaning "a favoring circumstance" (the opposite of disadvantage) is from late 15c.
-Tennis score sense is from 1640s, first recorded in writings of John Milton, of all people.
-Phrase to take advantage of is first attested late 14c.
+The unetymological -d- is a 16c. intrusion on the analogy of Latin ad- words.
+Meaning "any condition favorable to success, a favoring circumstance" (the opposite of a disadvantage) is from late 15c.
+Tennis score sense is from 1640s (in the writings of John Milton).
+Phrase to take advantage of is from late 14c. as "avail oneself of," also "impose upon."
+To have the advantage of (someone) "have superiority over" is from 1560s.